-Your first week of US college classes is exciting, but things don’t always go as planned.
+Your first week of college classes is exciting, but things don’t always go as planned.

-During your first week of class, you’ll likely notice that college professors are more intimidating than the teachers you had prior to.
+During your first week of class, you’ll likely notice that college professors are more intimidating than the teachers you had in high school.
 In fact, it is not uncommon for your professor to have written the textbook for the course.

 Once the semester gets underway, you will notice students dropping out as they realize the class is not for them.
 When your professor understands you are here to stay past the first week of class, he or she may soften up and drop the tough act.
 This is especially the case if you use your professor’s office hours for help, since most professors enjoy helping those who sincerely want to improve.

 Plus, you will soon see that much of the syllabus is just an outline for the course.
 It can change frequently, and your professor may even run out of time to get through it.
 For this reason, do not expect your first week of class to be indicative of the rest of the semester.
 Give yourself — and your professor — some time to adjust.

 2. Schedule Changes

 Just because you have your schedule and know where to go the first week of class, doesn’t mean you won’t find yourself confused at times.
 You might find that your class was cancelled, and your only clue is a completely empty classroom.
 This could also be a hint that the class simply moved.

 If you encounter a schedule error, don’t worry.
 During the first week of college, professors expect freshmen and even upperclassmen to get confused.
 If you’re not sure if you’re in the right class, take a quick look at the syllabus since it should state the course name.
 Feel free to ask your peers or the professor which class it is.

 If you cannot find your class, head to your adviser’s office to find out what happened with your schedule.
 You can also check online to find out if there were any last-minute changes made to your schedule after you printed it out.